Pjotjee/Crypto/PROCESS.md

 Docstring at the beginning of the class /*   */ and after that just line comments in the code using the // format no need to comment on variables like String name //bla bla bla

+# Thursday 13 - June

+I wil continue to work on the data request